14 Best Instagram Spots on Paros (With a Map!)

 2. Linardo (Naoussa)

 Fun fact about Linardo: it is actually a night club that is open until the wee hours of the morning.
-I cannot attest to how late because I’m an early to bed and early to rise kind of girl, but I can say that when we were walking around at 7:00am, the workers at Linardo were just finishing up their cleaning routine and closing the doors.
+I cannot attest to how late because I’m an early-to-bed and early-to-rise kind of girl, but I can say that when we were walking around at 7:00am, the workers at Linardo were just finishing up their cleaning routine and closing the doors.
 On the plus side, there was absolutely no line to take pictures at that time of day.

 3. Paros Viewpoint (Naoussa)